top of page

 B. Information on the offered financial services

-The financial institution provides portfolio management services to its clients.The financial institution does not guarantee any yield nor performance of investment activities.
+The financial institution provides Portfolio Management and Multi-Family Office services to its clients.The financial institution does not guarantee any yield nor performance of investment activities.
 The investment activity can therefore lead to an appreciation or a depreciation in value.
+Furthermore, we are not liable for any services provided by third parties, nor do we offer tax or legal services.

 C. Client segmentation